legeannd/nextlevelweek-happy/README.md

 Happy is a platform idealized to bring info about orphanages nearby, so it can be easier to found them, facilitating the adoption process.
 The backend was created using Node.js and it's responsible for register a new orphanage, with images and infos of the place, and also return data from orphanages already registered.
 The web application was made in React, and is responsible for sending the registration data of a new orphanage, in addition to dynamically showing on a map all orphanages already registered.
+The mobile app was made in React Native using expo, and has the same features as the web app, in a different flux.

 ## Content
   * [Techs](#techs)